 Home > CCTV Security Camera & Video Surveillance System Forums > Stand Alone DVR Support > iDVR-E Series > Mac Compatible Surveillance System

-This topic contains 1 reply, has 2 voices, and was last updated by Anonymous 3 years, 5 months ago.
+- This topic has 1 reply, 2 voices, and was last updated 10 years, 1 month ago by Anonymous.

 A customer looking for a Mac compatible surveillance system recently contacted CCTV Camera Pros.
 We hope that the below dialog that we originally captured via email will help answer surveillance system compatibility questions for other Macintosh computer users.